BMBIT-oss/PAI_WIKI/Configuration.md

 ```

 ## Improving performance
-By default PAI will download ALL zones, users, doors, pgms, partitions and will keep track and post updates of all these assets to your integration/interface.
+By default PAI will download only enabled zones and partitions.
+But ALL users, doors and pgms.
+It will keep track and post updates of all these assets to your integration/interface.
 This is a large amount of extra data.

 It is recommended to narrow this down and specify only assets you want to monitor.